Revisiting the Sharks’ Erik Karlsson Trade

 The Verdict

 There are multiple schools of thought when it comes to who actually won this trade.
 You can argue the Sens won the trade because of Norris alone, considering what a gem he turned out to be.
-You can also argue that the Sharks won the trade because they now have two Norris-winning defensemen on one team.
+You can also argue that the Sharks won the trade because they had two Norris-winning defensemen on one team.